magneticio/vamp.io/content/documentation/cli/using-the-cli.md

 sava   sava, backend1, backend2   sava.webport:40000, backend1.webport:40002, backend2.webport:40001   Deployed
 ```

+> Admin credentials are written to a `.vamp` file in the user's home directory.

 ## Note for Windows users

 On Windows, the '%' sign is reserved.
 The Vamp CLI uses this character when updating the weight on gateways.